Halloween Kills (soundtrack): Reception

 The review aggregator Metacritic, which uses a weighted average, assigned Halloween (Original 2018 Motion Picture Soundtrack) a score of 72 out of 100 based on 9 critics, indicating "generally favorable reviews".
 Spectrum Culture's Will Pinfold gave 77/100 to the score and wrote "John Carpenter’s soundtrack to the latest Halloween movie is all that one would expect – entirely predictable, but it nevertheless effortlessly rises above mere pastiche."
 David Weaver of Clash wrote "While casual listeners might find the overall listen a bit sparse, there’s no doubt it’s the perfect soundtrack to a Halloween party, or indeed a Halloween Movie.
 It might not be re-writing the rulebook, but when the rulebook you wrote is so simply effective in the first place, why change it?"
 Heather Phares of Allmusic wrote "It all goes to show that Carpenter's knack for composing scores that are entertaining in their own right is alive and well, and just as engrossing nearly half a century after the first Halloween slashed its way onto the silver screen."

 Hanna Collins of Buzz Magazine, gave 3/5 to the album and wrote "Part of the umpteenth attempt to reboot the slow-walking series, Kills’ music keeps it in the family: Carpenter is joined by son Cody and godson Daniel Davies.
 The result is a nostalgic blend of twinkling synth, brooding soundscapes and punchy drumbeats that’ll sneak up on you between tracks.
 Not something to kick back and relax with – unless you’re Michael Myers – but full of the thrills and chills you’d want to wile away a cold, dark night from an artist who remains at the peak of his craft, 40 years on."
 Filmtracks.com wrote "Overall, the score hits all the right basic notes but sounds incredibly cheap given the filmmakers' intent to instill a greater sense of gravity in this score.
 The impact simply isn't there, most cues neglecting to generate even moderate doses of dread, and only the most avid franchise enthusiasts will appreciate the continued variations on the main theme and its rhythm [...]
 None of these modes of presentation will convince you that anything's new or scary in this sequel, however, the music and its creator potentially running out of inspiration even if the body count mercilessly continues to climb."

+Accolades

+Their work on the soundtrack won the award for "Best Score" at the 2022 Fangoria Chainsaw Awards.
+It was also nominated at the Indiana Film Journalists Association for "Best Musical Score".